- Boat Name: Goose

 progress than that in 30 years of yacht design".
 In an intensely

 fought series, the old Goose finally prevaled in the 7th race.

-In the first 6 Meter World Cup, held in Seattle in the summer
+In the first International 6 Meter World Championships, held in Seattle in the summer

 of 1973, Goose placed 4th of 20 entries.
 Goose was modified in the early 70's to drawings made by S&S to take advantage of certain breakthroiughs made within the 12 meter class.
 Her stern counter was shortened and a 'kicker' added above and behind her reshaped rudder in structural foam.
+Whether or not the changes resulted in better performance may be up for debate, but they are no longer on the boat.
+In much of the 80's Goose resided in Canada, sailing in the Victoria, B. C. area and making occasional forays to meet up with the Seattle Fleet.
+Harry Hofmann made arrangements to purchase the boat in 1988, but passed away before he could collect the boat, which was a task performed by his wife, Ruth, and son, Peter.
 From 2004 to 2009 Peter Hofmann removed all of the modifications in time for the 2009 World Championships in Newport, Rhode Island, where she placed

 - The three photos below appear courtesy of Barbara